 Types of Mouthguards

-TMJ nightguards protect teeth from grinding and help relax your jaw muscles when you’re sleeping.
+TMJ nightguards protect teeth from grinding and help relax your jaw muscles when sleeping.
 They’re made of a thin, hard plastic that can withstand your teeth grinding together.
-You can’t use this type of mouthguard for sports as it won’t protect your teeth from any trauma.
-You’re still at risk of breaking or chipping teeth if you get hit during play.
+You can’t use this type of mouthguard for sports because it won’t protect your teeth from trauma.
+You risk breaking or chipping teeth if you get hit during play.

 Caring For Your Mouthguard

-It’s essential to take care of your mouthguard so that it lasts as long as possible and keeps your teeth safe.
+Taking care of your mouthguard is essential so that it lasts as long as possible and keeps your teeth safe.
 Rinse your mouthguard out with warm water every time you wear it.
-Don’t use hot water, as it can warp the plastic of your mouthguard.
+Don’t use hot water, as it can warp the plastic.
 Using a designated soft-bristled toothbrush, clean your mouthguard with antibacterial soap.
-Avoid using toothpaste, as it can be too abrasive and damage your mouthguard.
+Avoid using toothpaste, which can be too abrasive and damage your mouthguard.
 This helps to prevent debris and plaque buildup in the mouthguard.

 You should also deep clean your mouthguard once a week.
 If you use denture cleaner, follow the instructions on the cleaner to determine how long your mouthguard should soak in the solution.
 You can also use a combination of water and mouthwash.
 Your mouthguard should soak in that for around 30 minutes.

 Store your mouthguard in a ventilated case when you aren’t wearing it.
-You want to ensure that the mouthguard dries and doesn’t keep a warm, wet environment.
-That kind of environment is a perfect breeding ground for harmful bacteria.
-The bacteria can be harmful enough to make you ill or even be life-threatening.
+You want to ensure the mouthguard dries and doesn’t keep a warm, wet environment.
+That kind of environment is a perfect breeding ground for harmful bacteria, which can be harmful enough to make you ill or even be life-threatening.
 A case also helps prevent your guard from getting lost or damaged.

 Custom Mouthguard FAQs